-La Stella, Longoria connect, back latest Webb win for Giants
+La Stella, Longoria homer to back latest Webb win for Giants

 TRAINER’S ROOM

-Mets: C James McCann was a late scratch with back spasms and Patrick Mazeika replaced him, batting seventh. … RHP Noah Syndergaard threw 15-20 pitches, both fastballs and changeups, while facing batters for the first time since he got shut down in his recovery from Tommy John surgery.
-Mets manager Luis Rojas said another simulated game will be next for Syndergaard but wasn’t sure yet what day. … Francisco Lindor (strained right oblique) was one of the hitters who faced Syndergaard and if the shortstop can get enough at-bats this way he might be able to avoid a minor league rehab assignment, according to Rojas.
+Mets: C James McCann was a late scratch with back spasms that acted up in the bullpen beforehand after he’d gone through his other pregame work.
+Patrick Mazeika replaced him, batting seventh. … RHP Noah Syndergaard threw 15-20 pitches, both fastballs and changeups, while facing batters for the first time since he got shut down in his recovery from Tommy John surgery.
+Rojas said another simulated game will be next for Syndergaard but wasn’t sure yet what day. … Francisco Lindor (strained right oblique) was one of the hitters who faced Syndergaard and if the shortstop can get enough at-bats this way he might be able to avoid a minor league rehab assignment, according to Rojas.
 “We simulated a lot of things today, the pitches that he saw,” Rojas said.

 Giants: Alex Dickerson replaced Bryant, whose hamstring initially tightened up a few days ago.
-Tests showed no serious damage, manager Gabe Kapler said. … RHP Johnny Cueto threw for a third straight day, this time playing catch out to 75 feet, and will be off for rest Wednesday — the one-week mark from him going on the injured list with an elbow flexor strain.
+Tests showed no serious damage, Kapler said. … RHP Johnny Cueto threw for a third straight day, this time playing catch out to 75 feet, and will be off for rest Wednesday — the one-week mark from him going on the injured list with an elbow flexor strain.

 ROSTER MOVES